Eric McClure: Xfinity Series

 McClure made his Busch Series debut in 2003, running at Rockingham Speedway.
 He qualified the No. 05 I Can Learn Chevy in 22nd and finished 26th despite an accident.

 McClure made four starts in 2004, running two races for his family team (MMM) and two more for Mac Hill Motorsports.
 His best run was at Memphis, where he finished 22nd.
 He also finished three of his four starts.

 McClure added eight starts in 2005, seven for Means Racing, but only managed a best finish of 30th at Texas.
 McClure did attract the eye of James Finch and ran one race for that team at Daytona.
 However, he finished 32nd with a blown engine and did not follow that run up with any starts, returning to Means.
 McClure did not qualify for two races.
 At Bristol, McClure was sent home because of a rainout of qualifying, and at Memphis, McClure missed the field by one spot.

 For the 2007 season, McClure teamed up with Davis Motorsports for a 32 race schedule.
 McClure brought sponsor Hefty to the team with him.

 He drove for Front Row Motorsports in the Busch Series in 2008, with Hefty sponsoring the car for all the races in the No. 24 Chevrolet.
 He scored his best career finish of 15th in the Aaron's 312 at Talladega.

 In 2009, he and sponsor Hefty moved to Rensi/Hamilton Racing, where he drove the No. 24 Ford Fusion.
 This proved to be a good move; he qualified for every race and finished a career best 17th in the final points standings.
 McClure stuck with the team, now Team Rensi Motorsports, for 2010.
 However, performance slipped and the economic downturn forced McClure to be cautious with the team's equipment, with Rensi bringing a second team over for COT races that was raced by Kelly Bires.
 Despite this, McClure finished 24th in points but announced his departure from Rensi on November 30.
 According to McClure, Rensi's budget was so low to the point that they would rarely have full tire allotments for the races after Las Vegas, with most of the allotments going to the races run with Bires.

-McClure announced on December 1 that he and Hefty would move to TriStar Motorsports for 2011 alongside veterans Mike Bliss and Jeff Green.
-It was further announced in January that TriStar Motorsports will change their car numbers, with McClure piloting the No. 14.
+McClure announced on December 1, 2010, that he and Hefty would move to TriStar Motorsports for 2011 alongside series veterans Mike Bliss and Jeff Green.
+It was further announced in January that TriStar Motorsports will change their car numbers, with McClure piloting the No. 14 Hefty Blackout Toyota.
+McClure would suffer his second career concussion after a hard crash at the Subway Jalapeño 250 at Daytona in July.
+He would finish the season nineteenth in points.